 - Add a piece of parchment to the bottom of your pan.
 This will prevent the pie crust from sticking.

 - Grate the butter and add it to a large mixing bowl.

-- Blend eggs, vanilla, and cream in a small bowl and whisk until well blended and pour into bowl with the grated butter.
+- Blend eggs, vanilla, and cream in a small bowl and whisk until well blended and pour into a bowl with the grated butter.

 - Add salt, coconut flour, cinnamon, and powdered erythritol and mix until everything is well blended and comes together into a ball.
 It will hold together, but still be a bit crumbly.

 - Press the mixture into pan and prick all over with a fork

 - Bake in a 350F oven for 18-20 minutes until sides are golden brown.
 Do not over bake.
 Coconut flour burns easy so keep an eye out on your crust.

 Lime Pie Filling

-- With a mixer, blend cold cream cheese until mixture has the texture of soft spreadable butter.
+- With a mixer, blend cold cream cheese until the mixture has the texture of soft spreadable butter.

 - Add lime juice, vanilla, powdered erythritol, and mix in well.

-- Add the whipping cream and mix on low until cream is well blended.
+- Add the heavy whipping cream and mix on low until the batter is well blended.
 Turn mixer on high and blend until filling is light and creamy and holds a peak.

 - Fill cooled pie shell with filling and refrigerate for 4 hours or overnight.